Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 In the previous paragraph, we saw the development of digital PCR using droplets to digitalize the PCR mix.
 We use here the term “continuous” to differentiate the microfluidic devices using no droplets to isolate single cells and molecules.

 Quake’s group is a precursor in genetic analyses of single cells.
 Using the already mentioned Quake valves to isolate multiple reaction chambers and inject sequentially PCR reagents, the first integrated microfluidic for gene expression analysis (i.e. RT-PCR analysis) with off-chip electrophoresis analysis (51,52).
 The same method has been applied for stem cell expression analysis (53).
-Interestingly, by comparing microfluidic devices (using also Quake valve) and macroscopic methods for the analysis of RNA from single cell (10 pg), microfluidic devices showed a much better sensitivity to detect gene expression: 74% of genes with microfluidic devices vs 4% with regular method due to the dilution issues for the RT phase (54).
+Interestingly, by comparing microfluidic devices (using also Quake valve) and macroscopic methods for the analysis of RNA from single cell (10 pg), microfluidic devices showed a much better sensitivity for detecting gene expression: 74% of genes with microfluidic devices vs 4% with regular method due to the dilution issues for the RT phase (54).
 Fluidigm commercializes a single cell RT-PCR system based on this technology.

 Single cells has been also captured by hybridization on a functionalized microscopic surface at the cell size.
-Then, post-RT PCR analysis has been also carried out on-chip by capillary electrophoresis (55).
+Then, post-RT PCR analysis have been also carried out on-chip by capillary electrophoresis (55).
 Microfluidic devices can also be used for larger scale single cells genetic expression analysis (300 cells per run) and on-chip real time amplification detection (56).
 Instead of droplets, single cells can rapidly be captured in micro-cavities at large scale (hundreds of cells) by diluting properly the cell suspension and using an oil−surfactant system (like digital PCR) to isolate properly the PCR chambers and carry out then qRT-PCR from single cells (57).

 Single cell RT PCR analysis, from White et al., PNAS, 2011 (56)